alexlawrence/declarative/README.md

 #declarative

-declarative provides a convention based mapping from HTML (data) attributes to JavaScript methods and options.
+declarative provides mappings from HTML attributes and values to JavaScript methods and options.

 ###Why